Eem Triplin

-Naeem Muhammad Triplin (born February 13, 2001), also known as Eem Triplin, is an American rapper and record producer.
-Originally a record producer for rappers such as $not, he went viral in 2022 for his song "Awkward Freestyle".
-After signing to RCA Records, he released his first studio album, Melody of a Memory, in 2025.
-Eem is known for his unique, laid-back vocals and plugg style that has been compared to 454.
+Naeem Muhammad Triplin (born February 13, 2001), known professionally as Eem Triplin, is an American rapper and record producer from Johnstown, Pennsylvania.
+He began his career producing beats for underground hip hop artists, most prominently $not, before drawing wider attention in 2022 with the single "Awkward Freestyle," which circulated widely on TikTok.
+After signing with RCA Records, Triplin released his debut studio album, Melody of a Memory, on February 17, 2025, and was named to XXLs 2025 "Freshman Class" later that year.

 Early life

 Naeem Muhammad Triplin was born on February 13, 2001, in Johnstown, Pennsylvania.
-He attended Greater Johnstown High School and played percussion for the school's band.
+His sister, Tatiana Triplin, is a electronic musician who has worked under the name Nondi_.
+Triplin attended Greater Johnstown High School and played percussion for the school's band.